 It has a brightness to it that the other minor modes don’t have.

 Music Written in the Dorian Mode

-There have been a number of famous music written using the dorian scale.
+There have been a number of famous pieces of music written using the Dorian scale.

-Probably my favourite example is So What by Miles Davis.
+Probably my favorite example is So What by Miles Davis.